Penstemons

 Highlights

-Penstemon (also known by the crazy common name Beardtongue) sends up elegant stalks that are covered in a runway of flowers.
-Pollinators love to jump inside the flower cups.
-You will often see cute bee butts wiggling while they go headfirst into the blooms.
-There are 250+ species of penstemon native to North America and quite a few cultivars.
-No matter where you live in North America, there is a penstemon for you.
-Scroll on to meet some favorites.
+Penstemons (Penstemon genus, also called beardtongue) send up elegant stalks covered in a runway of tubular flowers.
+Pollinators love to jump inside the flower cups, and you will often see cute bee butts wiggling while they go headfirst into the blooms.

 Latin name: